logo

 • Hazards of unexpected rope break

-• Correct technique for slack line recovery for various situations
+• The four slack line recovery modes for various situations

 Prerequisite Study